-The transmit pin has an open collector output that has a pull-up resistor on board this may be connected through a jumper on some boards or permanently connected on others.
-This allows more than one device to be used on the same serial line.
+The transmit pin has an open collector output that has a pull-up resistor on board connected through a jumper.
+This allows more than one device to be used on the same serial line, only one jumper should be shorted.
 See the section on multiple devices for further information.